-Blog Series Part 2: America in Transition examines the implications of the 2024 election on climate policy, sustainable investing, and energy markets.
+America in Transition examines the implications of the 2024 election on climate policy, sustainable investing, and energy markets.
 This series explores how investors can navigate the shifting landscape while maintaining focus on long-term climate risks and opportunities.
+This is part two of the series.

 With the start of COP29, and in the wake of Donald Trump’s return to the U.S. presidency and a Republican sweep of Congress, questions abound regarding the future of global climate policy and the landscape of sustainable investing.
 The outcome of this election underscores critical themes explored in part one of this series and in our previous posts: The Widening Gyre and Bridging the Atlantic Divide.
 This blog expands on these topics, focusing on the future of ESG (Environmental, Social, and Governance) investing in the U.S., the potential impacts of this ongoing political shift to the right, and the prospect of unbundling climate from ESG.